-1. In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended.
+- 1. In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended. - 2.
+In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended.

-- 2. In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended. - 3.
-For the avoidance of doubt in that the application has been made for outline permission only; to ensure a satisfactory form of development; safeguard the character of the area and safeguard the amenity of future residents in accordance with the requirements of Core Policy 3 and Policies BE1 of the Local Plan Strategy and guidance contained in the National Planning Policy Framework. - 4.
+- 3. For the avoidance of doubt in that the application has been made for outline permission only; to ensure a satisfactory form of development; safeguard the character of the area and safeguard the amenity of future residents in accordance with the requirements of Core Policy 3 and Policies BE1 of the Local Plan Strategy and guidance contained in the National Planning Policy Framework. - 4.
 For the avoidance of doubt and in accordance with the applicant's stated intentions, in order to meet the requirements of Policy BE1 of the Local Plan Strategy and guidance contained in the National Planning Practice Guidance. - 5.
 To ensure the appropriate timing of delivery of the Primary School and Sports Provision, in accordance with the requirements of Policy Lichfield 6 of the Local Plan Strategy and guidance contained in the National Planning Policy Framework. - 6.
 To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework. - 7.
 In the interests of highway safety and to protect the amenity of existing and future residents, in accordance with the requirements of Policies BE1 and ST2 of the Local Plan Strategy and the National Planning Policy Framework. - 8.
 In the interests of highway safety, in accordance with the requirements of Policy BE1 of the Local Plan Strategy and guidance contained in the National Planning Policy Framework. - 9.
 In the interests of highway safety, in accordance with the requirements of Policy BE1 of the Local Plan Strategy and guidance contained in the National Planning Policy Framework. - 10.
 To ensure that a landscaping scheme to enhance the development is agreed and to mitigate the impact of the development on the setting of Grade II Listed Buildings, in accordance with the provisions of Core Policy 14 and Policies BE1 and NR4 of the Local Plan Strategy, the Historic Environment and Trees, Landscaping and Development Supplementary Planning Documents and the National Planning Policy Framework. - 11.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework. - 12.
-To protect the amenity of existing and future residents and secure the on-going operation of the nearby rail line, in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework. - 13.
-In order to safeguard human health and the water environment and identify potential contamination on-site and the potential for off-site migration in accordance with the requirements of the National Planning Policy Framework. - 14.
-In order to minimise waste generation and encourage on-site waste management, in accordance with Core Policy 3 of the Local Plan Strategy, the Staffordshire and Stoke on Trent Joint Waste Local Plan and the National Planning Policy Framework. - 15.
-To ensure that the development is provided with a satisfactory means of drainage, to minimise the risk of pollution and to ensure that a suitable surface water drainage solution for the future adjacent restored Lichfield Canal is produced, in accordance with Core Policies 3 and 4 and Policies BE1 and Policy Lichfield 6 of the Local Plan Strategy and the National Planning Policy Framework.
+To protect the amenity of existing and future residents and secure the on-going operation of the nearby rail line, in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework. - 12.
+In order to safeguard human health and the water environment and identify potential contamination on-site and the potential for off-site migration in accordance with the requirements of the National Planning Policy Framework. - 13.
+In order to minimise waste generation and encourage on-site waste management, in accordance with Core Policy 3 of the Local Plan Strategy, the Staffordshire and Stoke on Trent Joint Waste Local Plan and the National Planning Policy Framework. - 14.
+To ensure that the development is provided with a satisfactory means of drainage, to minimise the risk of pollution and to ensure that a suitable surface water drainage solution for the future adjacent restored Lichfield Canal is produced, in accordance with Core Policies 3 and 4 and Policies BE1 and Policy Lichfield 6 of the Local Plan Strategy and the National Planning Policy Framework. - 15.
+To ensure that no existing trees or hedgerows on the site, which contribute towards the character of the area are damaged during the construction process, in accordance with the provisions of Policies BE1 and NR4 of the Local Plan Strategy, the Trees, Landscaping and